dinfuehr/v8.dev/src/blog/understanding-ecmascript-part-3.md

 > `DivPunctuator`
 > `RightBracePunktuator`

-so in this context, encountering `/` will produce the `DivPunctuator` input element.
+In this context, encountering `/` will produce the `DivPunctuator` input element.
 Producing a `RegularExpressionLiteral` is not an option here.

 On the other hand, `InputElementRegExp` is a goal symbol for the contexts where `/` is the beginning of a RegExp: